Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the World Health Organization (WHO) and the International Agency for Research on Cancer (IARC), formaldehyde is classified as a Group 1 carcinogen - a group with clear evidence of causing cancer in humans.
 Since 2004, formaldehyde has been officially listed as a nasopharyngeal carcinogen, and is associated with myeloid leukemia.

-Serious health effects
+Serious impact on health

 2.000 con Baby Three có formaldehyde: Chất gây ung thư, độc với con trẻ - 2